galmail/design-test/README.md

 # README #

-This project is a part of a design test.
+This project is part of a design test.

 The Tech Stack for this project includes: